patryk47853/MyWeather-Android-App/README.md

 ### 🌦 Why app like this?

 #### I have actually created a weather app as a Java Spring Boot project.
-I found it very enjoyable as it allowed me to utilize various tools such as frameworks and learn how to work with REST API services.
+I found it very enjoyable as it allowed me to use various tools such as frameworks and learn how to work with REST API services.
 Additionally, I always wanted to customize a basic weather app on my phone according to my preferences.

 ### 🌧 Technologies:
 - Backend: Kotlin, Dagger - Hilt, Location Services